Lecoq technique: an introduction

 What is the course about?

 This is a practical course.
-Over the six weeks we will work on exploring rhythm in performance, timing, spatial awareness and then entering into the worlds of mime and storytelling without speech, exploring the body as a tool.
+We will work on exploring rhythm in performance, timing, spatial awareness and then entering into the worlds of mime and storytelling without speech, exploring the body as a tool.
 Working in improvisation and devised settings, creating your own work as an ensemble and individually towards certain themes and provocations.

 What will we cover?